 Tree weeks: Road trip in West USA

 A road trip in West USA is probably the ultimate road trip in the United States, with many gorgeous National Parks, and some cool cities.
-For a road trip to West USA you’ll need at least three weeks (more is better!).
-In three weeks you can see the Grand Canyon, get your kicks on Route 66, sleep in one of the weird themed hotels in Las Vegas, visit one of the hottest places in the world (Death Valley) and you might see some bears in Yosemite National Park.
+For a road trip to West USA, you’ll need at least three weeks (more is better!).
+In three weeks you can see the Grand Canyon, get your kicks on Route 66, sleep in one of the weird themed hotels in Las Vegas, visit one of the hottest places in the world (Death Valley), and might see some bears in Yosemite National Park.
 From there you make your way down the USA West Coast and visit San Francisco and Los Angeles.

 Mileage 4500 kilometers / 2800 miles

 States California, Arizona, Utah, and Nevada.

 Highlights There are so many!
-Some of my favorites: Joshua Tree National Park, Route 66, Grand Canyon, Antelope Canyon, Monument Valley, Arches National Park, Bryce Canyon, Zion National Park, Las Vegas, Yosemite National Park, San Francisco, Big Sur, and Los Angeles.
+Some of my favorites: Joshua Tree National Park, Route 66, Grand Canyon National Park, Antelope Canyon, Monument Valley, Arches National Park, Bryce Canyon, Zion National Park, Las Vegas, Yosemite National Park, San Francisco, Big Sur, and Los Angeles.

 Best time to travel April to November.
 During summer months it can get really hot in some places (like Death Valley and Joshua Tree National Park), so bring plenty of water.
 During other months, some roads might be closed due to snow (for example in Yosemite and Bryce Canyon).

 Check out this great 3-week West Coast USA road trip itinery.